crimebusterbot/central-api/readme.md

 ## Doing a request

 First authenticate your request with a valid access token.
-Do the following POST request:
+Do the following POST request to `/v1/user/auth`:

 ```
 { "username": "username", "password": "password" }